 The speaker allows you to take a journey by explaining the truth about what he is passionate about.
 Many online viewers of TED talks have expressed inspiration upon watching these awesome talks, including me.
 When I became a mom I was trying to gather every knowledge of parenting by watching these talks.

-Take a look at these 8 TED Talks that will inspire, move, and motivate you as a parent with well-thought and genuine advice.
+Take a look at these 8 must watch TED talks for parents that will inspire, move, and motivate you with well-thought and genuine advice.

 1. Julie Lythcott-Haims: How to Raise Successful Kids Without Over-Parenting